WE-Kaito/digimon-tcg-simulator/How-to-run-in-local-environment.md

-## Run the platform in your local environment
+# Run the platform in your local environment

-<b>NOTE:</b>: It is strongly advised to run the platform in a docker container by building the Dockerfile.
+<b>NOTE:</b> It is strongly advised to run the platform using docker compose.
-However, for development purposes and faster development, it can be desirable run Project Drasil on your Pc by following the guide below.
+However, Project Drasil can also be run outside of docker if required (see [Manual Setup](#manual-setup))

+## Docker compose

+Run `docker compose up -d` to create all required containers.
+The application will be available at [http://localhost:5173](http://localhost:5173).
+NOTE: Windows users will need to share the root directory of the repo with Docker by going to `Settings > Resources > File Sharing`, adding the repo directory path and hitting `Apply & Restart`

+## Manual Setup

 ### Build Frontend